 Reading about the stock market, you’ll quickly learn about two different sides of an interesting debate.
-Some claim to have the golden ticket to beating the stock market.
+Some claim to have the golden ticket to beating Wall Street averages.
 Others say doing so is impossible.

 But what do they mean when they say “beat the market?”
 What’s the value in doing so?
 And is it even possible?